Menu

 What Is Critical Illness Cover?

-A critical illness plan is designed to pay out when the insured is diagnosed with a serious condition included on a list provided by the insurance company.
-Heart attack, cancer, paralysis, stroke, coronary artery bypass surgery, and a major organ transplant are usually on this list.
+A critical illness plan is designed to pay out when the insured is diagnosed with a serious condition and is included on a list provided by the insurance company.

 Total or permanent disability may also be included as a subset of this coverage.
-A typical critical illness policy covers approximately 35 conditions.
+A typical critical illness policy covers approximately 36 conditions.

 However, only three broad categories are currently required to be included in a basic policy: advanced stages of cancer, strokes, and heart attacks causing permanent symptoms.